yarisvt/tyk-docs/tyk-docs/content/tyk-apis/tyk-dashboard-api/opa.md

 Only Admin Dashboard users will be authorised to use it.
 {{< /note >}}

+For more information on how to configure OPA see [Open Policy Agent](/docs/tyk-dashboard/open-policy-agent/).
 ### List OPA rules and settings

 This API returns by default, the initial set of OPA rules defined in Tyk Dashboard, which are located in [schema/dashboard.rego](/docs/tyk-dashboard/opa-rules/) (accessible in Self-Managed installations).